Course Availability: Part Time

 ‘The MHS has been a process of self-discovery — learning to understand more about my relationships to others.
 It has been a wonderful expansion of my understanding of different ways of being in the world.’

 ‘The knowledge that I have gained I carry with me into my work, giving me a new perspective on people I support; adults with learning disabilities, colleagues, parents and carers, especially from the perspective of attachment theory, incarnation into the physical body, understanding trauma, thereby contributing towards personality disorders.’

 ‘A nurturing and nourishing journey through mental health illnesses and disorders that give one strengths and insights into working with people.’

-The dates of the first two modules are:
+The dates of the first three modules are:

 Each module begins at 4pm on Wednesday and runs until 12.30 on Sunday.

 £4,500 to be paid with a payment plan of 3 instalments.